caraml-dev/helm-charts/charts/turing/README.md

 ### Installing the chart

-This command will install KserveTuring release named `turing` in the `default` namespace.
+This command will install Turing release named `turing` in the `default` namespace.
 Default chart values will be used for the installation:
 ```shell
 $ helm install caraml/turing